Awele1111/Reggex-tutorial/gist-template.md

-# Regex-tutorial
+# Regex-tutorial - matching a hex value

+This file focuses on creating a Regular expression tutorial which focuses on matching a hex value.
-In this challenge, a regex - tutorial was created that explains how a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does.
-A template was provided in the starter code to create my walkthrough.
+The descriptions below explain how a specific regular expression, or regex, functions by breaking down components of the expression and describing what it does.

 ## Summary

 A **regex**, which is short for **regular expression**, can be described as a sequence of characters that defines a specific search pattern.
+Regex is case sensitive.
 When included in code or search algorithms, regular expressions can be used to find certain patterns of characters within a string, or to find and replace a character or sequence of characters within a string.
 They are also frequently used to validate input.
 Regex are also frequently used to validate input.

+We will be evaluating the following regular expressions used to match HEX values:

+/^#?([a-f0-9]{6}|[a-f0-9]{3})$/

+Descriptions below will provide details of the anchors, quantifiers, OR Operator, grouping and capturing and bracket expressions used in this regular expression (focusing on matching HEX values).